DELTA PLUS MIAMI S1P SRC ESD

 Product images are for illustrative purposes only and may differ from the actual product.

 Static electricity present on operators must be controlled in the following areas of use, as it can :

-– damage materials to sensitive electric shock: various electronic industries …
+– damage materials to sensitive electric shock: various electronic and electrical industries …

 – generate particles likely to be deposited on the paint: automotive industry, household appliances …